MrIvory124/BST-Assignment/README.md

 ## Notes

-* Data is preloaded or created at runtime—there's no external database.
+* Data is preloaded or created at runtime - there's no external database.
+All data must be in csv format, see example file included.
 * IDs must be unique for the BST to function properly.
 * If an ID isn’t found, the user is notified.